smeruva1/mern-moviepal/README.md

-# mern-moviepal
+# moviePal - enrich your movie list wisely

 ## Overview

-During this time of quarantine.... we created an App to help ease our daily stress of picking a perfect Movie. we understand there are many movie rating app, but our's stand out solely based on the  credibility of family and friends .
-Movipal, is a movie app which determines what your family or friends rated a movie.
+During this time of quarantine.... we created an App to help ease our daily stress of picking a perfect Movie.
+We understand there are many movie rating apps, but our's stand out solely based on the credibility of family and friends. moviePal, is a movie app which allows you to search for Movies, maintain a single watchlist, rate Movies, show real time availability at streaming services and most importantly rating by your family and friends.

 ## Technologies

+* react-bootstrap
-* React
+* Node.js
-* Node, express server
+* Express
-* Mongo DB
+* Mongo
+* mongoose
+* axios
+* bcrypt
-* Props
+* jsonwebtoken
-* JSX
+* react Navbar
-* JSX variables
+* react-router-dom
 * Heroku
 * themoviedb API
 * utelly API

-## MVC Architecture
-express handlebars
-JSONwebtoken
-bcrypt
-eslint
-prettier

 ## Challenges

-we started with a OMDB API, which gave us limited information 5 days to deadline, we had to drop the repo and created a new repo to accomodate User/Login info we had multiple pages with unique attributes. what worked for one page wouldnt work for the other
+we started with a OMDB API, which gave us limited information and after the app was ready started to integrate jsonwebtoken.
+5 days to deadline, we had to drop the repo and created a new repo to first get User/Login info working with jsonwebtoken before adding Movie info.

 ## Successes

-Fully working website with frontend reading and writing to backend in Heroku
+Fully working website with frontend reading and writing to backend Mongo in Heroku.

 ## Future backlog

 * Get Genre and store
 * User and groups management
 * Update watchlist - move up or down
 * Differentiate between my streaming services and rest
+* Add more color themse and dark modes
+* Add Table/Grid toggle, sorting, filtering by Title